Magnetic field spreading from stellar and galactic dynamos into the exterior: Results

-As already stated above, outside the dynamo region, $\meanA_\phi$ and $\meanB_\phi$ act independently of each other, and each component is subject to diffusion.
-Thus, unlike the dynamo interior, where $\meanB_\phi$ is coupled to $\meanA_\phi$ by induction effects such as differential rotation, it is here expanding just because of (turbulent) magnetic diffusion and can therefore adopt the same behavior as $\meanA_\phi$.
+As already stated above, outside the dynamo region $\meanA_\phi$ and $\meanB_\phi$ act independently of each other, and each component is subject to diffusion.
+Thus, unlike in the dynamo interior, where $\meanB_\phi$ is coupled to $\meanA_\phi$ through induction effects such as differential rotation, $\meanB_\phi$ here expands purely through (turbulent) magnetic diffusion and can therefore adopt the same behavior as $\meanA_\phi$.
 In the present case, this means that for the quadrupolar configuration, $\meanB_\phi\propto r^{-2}$, just like the $\meanA_\phi\propto r^{-2}$ behavior for the dipolar configuration.